oSoc19/opt-hopper-frontend/Project_description.md

 -- Networks

-This profile heavily prefers streets that are on the Brussels Mobility Cycle Network.
+This profile heavily prefers streets that are on the diverse Cycle Network.
 The weight of every line that is part of the network gets divided by 3 and which makes that street highly likely to be part of a given route.

 - Feature list

 -- Export

-Bike for Brussels Route Planner offers exporting routes as .gpx files.
+The Cycling Route Planner offers exporting routes as .gpx files.
 These files can be opened with different navigation applications and used for navigation (e.g. Galileo).
 Moreover, there is a Print function that enables the user to print out the map with the route and turn-by-turn instructions.

 -- Languages

-Bike for Brussels Route Planner is available in English, French and Dutch.
+The Cycling Route Planner is available in English, French and Dutch.

 -- Geolocation

-Bike for Brussels Route Planner enables the user to see his current location on the map.
+The Cycling Route Planner enables the user to see his current location on the map.